 Like all Rapala lures, the Rapala Husky Jerk is hand-tuned and tank-tested.
 It’s fitted with two or three VMC black nickel treble hooks (depending on the model) and is perfectly balanced to run true whether you’re casting or trolling at any speed.
 What makes it stand out from other jerkbaits is its flawless neutral buoyancy, which allows it to hang suspended in the water when paused.
 This gives the appearance of an easy target that even the most reluctant walleyes are hard-pressed to ignore.

 The lure also features a rattle chamber that emits sound waves that can be picked up by the fish’s lateral line.
 This helps to trigger bites in even the dirtiest water.
-Amazon reviewers attest to the Husky Jerk’s effectiveness in catching not only walleyes but a variety of other freshwater species.
 Depending on size, the lure has a running depth of four to six or four to eight feet.
 Choose from three different superior finishes (metallic, glass or natural) and a series of deadly color patterns such as baby bass and blue minnow.

 Best for Ice Fishing: Lindy Slick Jig